dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 By adding the RPMs to the container image the nodes are running.

-> 💡 **Install RPMs by rebuilding the node CoreOS image!**
+> 💡 **Install RPMs by layering on top of the node CoreOS image.**

 ## Understanding On-Cluster Layering

-On-Cluster Layering or OCL is a GA feature in OpenShift 4.19 with shipped v1 of the MachineOSConfig API.
+On-Cluster Layering or OCL is a GA feature in OpenShift 4.19 with shipped v1 of the `MachineOSConfig` API.

-The MachineOSConfig resource is key to producing the layered image, and it specifies the following parameters:
+The `MachineOSConfig` resource is key to producing the layered image, and it specifies the following parameters:

 * Associated to a single MachineConfigPool
 * Location push & pull the layered image